Application and admission Human Resource Studies - international procedure

-Australia, Canada (with exception of Quebec), Ireland, New Zealand, United Kingdom, and the United States of America.
+Australia, Canada, Ireland, New Zealand, United Kingdom, and the United States of America.

-- You have studied your entire Bachelor (or Master) program in one of these countries.
+- You have studied your entire Bachelor's (or Master's) program in one of the above countries.

 For all other countries and situations, the English language test is compulsory.
-No exemptions from this requirement will be made other than those mentioned here.
+No exemptions from this requirement will be made other than those mentioned above.

 3. GMAT and GRE tests